Get Started in Diablo Immortal With These Tips

 Is Diablo Immortal free to play?

 The biggest difference between Diablo Immortal and its predecessors?
 Microtransactions.
 The game is free to play, but at various points in the game, you'll be prompted with the opportunity to trade money for in-game items.
-In fact, these microtransactions kept the game from releasing in Belgium and the Netherlands because it didn't clear their anti-lootbox laws.
+In fact, these microtransactions kept the game from being released in Belgium and the Netherlands because it didn't clear their anti-loot box laws.

 You don't need to pay to progress through the game, but those microtransactions are realistically necessary if you want to grind for the optimal endgame items and PvP.